Course Descriptions

 Foreign Language Requirement effective for everyone graduating from high school in 1997 (and thereafter).
 All Oregon four-year public institutions require two years of high school second language for admission.
 This admission requirement can also be satisfied by two quarters (or semesters) of a college-level second language or demonstrated proficiency in a second language.
 For additional information, contact an advisor.

 Common Course Numbering (Z) courses are guaranteed to transfer to other public institutions within Oregon.
-They are the following courses: MTH105ZMTH111ZMTH112ZCOMM100ZCOMM111ZCOMM218ZSTAT243ZWR121ZWR122Z, and WR227Z.
+A list of these courses can be found in the Course Numbering System - Common Course Numbering section.

 Code Description